June’s Strawberry Moon Will Light Up the Skies on Tuesday Morning

-Some years the strawberry moon marks the first full moon of summer, but the summer solstice will still be a couple of weeks off when this one shows up.
+Some years the strawberry moon marks the first full moon of summer, but the summer solstice is still one week away.
 In some parts of the country, warmer weather has already arrived, which makes the strawberry moon a great excuse to kick off your summer sky-gazing season early.

 When to Watch the Strawberry Moon